nubenetes/awesome-kubernetes/docs/terraform.md

 #### Learnk8s Terraform and Managed Kubernetes
 * [learnk8s.io/terraform-gke: Provisioning Kubernetes clusters on AWS with Terraform and GKE 🌟](https://learnk8s.io/terraform-gke) Fully automated dev, staging, prod clusters with GKE and the GKE Ingress in a single click.
 * [learnk8s.io/terraform-eks: Provisioning Kubernetes clusters on AWS with Terraform and EKS 🌟](https://learnk8s.io/terraform-eks) Fully automated dev, test, prod environments with EKS, Terraform and the ALB Ingress Controller.
-* [learnk8s.io/terraform-aks: Provisioning Kubernetes clusters on AWS with Terraform and AKS 🌟](https://learnk8s.io/terraform-aks) Fully utomated dev and prod clusters complete with an Ingress controller in a single command.
+* [learnk8s.io/terraform-aks: Provisioning Kubernetes clusters on AWS with Terraform and AKS 🌟](https://learnk8s.io/terraform-aks) Fully automated dev and prod clusters complete with an Ingress controller in a single command.
 * [learnk8s.io/terraform-lke: Provisioning Kubernetes clusters on Linode with Terraform 🌟](https://learnk8s.io/terraform-lke)

 ==}